OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 If the mod is removed from the server after NPCs have been generated they will disappear.

-## Changelog

-Moved to new file, it will appear as a new tab on the thunderstore page.

 ## Contributing

 All issues can be reported on Discord or on the project Github.
 To report issues please be as specific as possible and provide the following: